usc-softarch/arcade_core/README.md

 [**Dr. Duc Minh Le**](https://lemduc.github.io/) is a major contributor to ARCADE, and is responsible for much of its smell detection components.

-[**Marcelo Schmitt Laser**](https://www.linkedin.com/in/marcelo-schmitt-laser/) is the current maintainer of ARCADE, and creator of ARCADE Core.
+[**Marcelo Schmitt Laser**](https://www.linkedin.com/in/marcelo-schmitt-laser/) is the creator of ARCADE Core and maintainer before the end of 2023.

 [**Daye Nam**](https://dayenam.com/) is the creator of [EVA](https://github.com/namdy0429/EVA), a visualization tool that utilizes ARCADE's results to create graphical presentations of architectural information.